lcc214321/trasier-client/README.md

 An event can be either of type `REQUEST`, `RESPONSE` or `NOTICE`.

-The Event class has apropriate Builder methods:
+The Event class has appropriate Builder methods:

 ```
 Event.Builder requestEvent = Event.newRequestEvent(conversationId, producer, operation);